-The Knowledge and Development Centre (KDC) is a foundation which objective is to support the development and innovation of Schiphol as a Mainport.
+The Knowledge and Development Centre (KDC) is a foundation which objective is to support the development and innovation of Schiphol as a mainport.
 Within KDC, the sector partners KLM, RSG and LVNL co-operate with knowledge institutes such as the Dutch aerospace laboratory NLR, consultancy firms, Delft University of Technology, Amsterdam University of Applied Sciences and the Dutch meteorology institute KNMI.
 Industry partnerships are also part of the KDC framework.

-The KDC research agenda contains a work programme for the development of Mainport Schiphol, in particular the airside part of the Schiphol operation.
+The KDC research agenda contains a work programme for the innovation of Mainport Schiphol operations, in particular the airside part of the Schiphol operation.
 Studies which require the involvement of multiple sector partners or knowledge institutes are candidate subjects for the KDC research agenda.
-KDC can initiate research projects if requested by e.g. the government (i.e. the Department of Infrastructure and Water Management) or by one of the sector partners.
-The objective of the research agenda is to provide guidance to the work program 2023 and beyond.
+KDC can initiate research projects if requested by e.g. the government (i.e. the Department of Infrastructure and Water Management, and its programs) or by one of the sector partners.
+The objective of the research agenda is to provide guidance to the work program 2024 and beyond.
 The KDC research agenda is a multi-annual agenda with a time horizon of five years.

-The research agenda 2023 - 2027 will be executed within the context of the post-corona period which will be characterized by a gradual recovery of global aviation.
+The research agenda 2024 - 2028 will be executed within the context of the post-corona era which is characterized by a gradual recovery of global aviation.
 With the recovery, reduction of the environmental footprint of aviation will become increasingly important.
 Other contextual developments for the KDC research agenda are:

 - The national airspace re-design programme has identified a large number of technological and logistical innovations which need to be developed in support of the future airspace concept.
 The required developments include new capacity management techniques, in support of stable and predictable traffic handling. - With the implementation of iCAS as the next generation ATM system by LVNL, the transition to Trajectory Based Operations (TBO) will become an important theme.
-TBO is the enabler for the "next-level performance" of the ATM system, in the area of safety, flight efficiency and environmental sustainability.
+TBO is the enabler for the "next-level performance" of the ATM system, in the area of safety, flight efficiency and environmental sustainability. - The advent of artificial intelligence solutions (AI) is a key area of innovation in society, which also brings potential benefits to aviation.
+KDC intends to develop AI based solutions for Schiphol operations, with the aim to support the transition to TBO.

 An important national policy link for the KDC research agenda (beside the national airspace redesign programme) is the programme to reduce noise annoyance in the greater Schiphol area (minderhinderschiphol.nl).
+Within the KDC feasibility of new potential solutions is researched, which may find their way into the minderhinderschiphol program.